theyak/Tau/README.md

 I mentioned small, right?

 As of July 2013, it comes in at a whopping 149K.
 That's K, as in Kilobytes.
-As a comparison, one of my favorite small frameworks is a bit larger, at 103M, when it and its dependencies are installed.
+As a comparison, one of my favorite, and most popular small frameworks is a bit larger, at 103M, when it and its dependencies (parts of Symphony, Doctrine, etc.) are installed.
 That's M, as in Megabytes.
 And in all honesty, it doesn't do a whole lot more than Tau!

 Granted, there are some things that the aforementioned, unnamed framework can do that Tau can not.
 Some things were kept out simply because I already use other libraries (e.g., Slim and uLogin for routing and user authentication